-No matter how simple the transseptal puncture procedure (TSP) might seem, opportunities for electrophysiologists and interventional cardiologists to practice it in the clinical setting are limited.
+There are limited opportunities for electrophysiologists and interventional cardiologists to practice the transseptal procedure in the clinical setting.
 The procedure requires a trained hand and working knowledge, so without the opportunity to practice before performing it in a live setting, even simplicity can feel daunting.

 Confirming proper needle position prior to puncture is a safety essential step.
 This positioning can be verified by TEE/ICE and fluoroscopy.
 Knowing what positions to use while maintaining steady hand control of the needle, however, are the biggest challenges of the procedure.
 Not using imaging modalities to ensure needle position may result in an accidental puncture of the aortic artery or the atrium wall, sending the patient into cardiac tamponade.

 The challenge is only intensified with an aneurysmal or fibrotic fossa, which can make the procedure unpredictable and time-consuming.
 Being prepared for the worst-case scenario is essential for patient safety.
 As healthcare workers, we naturally strive to prevent these obstacles; however, sometimes they will occur.

 There are steps you can take to ensure optimal outcomes.

 It is recommended that both groins are prepared for access.
 The right groin is the most common access site used.
 The left should be prepared for use of a pigtail catheter insertion and in case of complications.

 Using fluoroscopy in the AP projection, advance a 0.032-inch J tip guidewire to the superior vena cava (SVC).
 Using transesophageal echo (TEE) to confirm guidewire placement in the SVC.
 Advance the sheath until it is approximately 3-4 cm superior to the cavoatrial junction (CAJ), remove the 0.032 wire.

 Step #3: Needle Insertion